Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Sir, I was being sarcastic."

-The captain give me an amused snort before turning to leave.
+The captain gave me an amused snort before turning to leave.

 "If you think you can handle the radio, put the M16's in the weapons rack on the truck."
 Sergeant Wright said.

 "We always carry our weapons."
-I said, reacting to the unusual instruction.
+I stated, reacting to the unusual instruction.

 "Not on ammo duty.
 You'll need to keep your hands free to load the truck and help set up at the range.
-When we're ready, we'll head out the ammo bunkers and draw our ammo."
+When we're ready, we'll go the ammo bunkers and draw our ammo."